 There are tons of super cool cenotes near Tulum and I encourage you to visit at least one or two while you’re here!
 I personally visited Dos Ojos (my favorite), Zacil-Ha (great for swimming and lounging around in the sun), and Calavera (super fun sunken cenote that you can jump into!), but here are all of the cenotes near Tulum I’ve heard great things about:

-Whichever cenote(s) you choose, plan to pay an entrance fee plus an additional fee for any camera or drones you plan on bringing in with you.
+Whichever cenote(s) you choose, keep in mind that more often than not, you are visiting private property maintained by local families.
+Plan to pay an entrance fee plus an additional fee for any camera or drones you plan on bringing in with you.
 In general, I found myself spending between 45 minutes to two hours at each cenote I visited, depending on how big it was.
+Don’t forget to bring goggles!

 Explore Tulum Town